cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_2/Ethernet_Bridging_-_VLANs/Traditional_Bridge_Mode.md

 the Ethernet frame that identifies the VLAN of which the frame is a member.

-<span id="src-8362670_indexterm-E653A7529511DAF1B562B20C683F2835">802.1Q
-also identifies an
-</span>*untagged*<span id="src-8362670_indexterm-194929E8E18A37B341571E8B3677885D">
-</span>frame as belonging to the *native* VLAN (most network devices
-default their native VLAN to 1).
+802.1Q also identifies an *untagged* frame as belonging to the *native* VLAN (most network devices default their native VLAN to 1).
 The concept of native, non-native, tagged or untagged has generated confusion due to mixed terminology and vendor-specific implementations.
 Some clarification is in order:

   - A *trunk port* is a switch port configured to send and receive 802.1Q tagged frames.